Raphael40/Java-Course/04_advanced-fundamentals/02_hashmaps.md

 Runnable runnable = () -> System.out.println("Hello, Lambda!");

-// Use the run() method to call it System.out.println(runnable.run())
+// Use the run() method to call it System.out.println(runnable.run());
 >> Hello, Lambda!
 ```

-We can use a built in method called forEach which takes a lambda and applies it for each element of an ArrayList:
+Another good example of lambda use is the built in method called `forEach()` which takes a lambda and applies it for each element of an ArrayList:

 ```
 ArrayList<String> names = new ArrayList("Alice", "Bob", "Charlie");